9.3 Exchanges between young people and policy-makers on global issues

 National Youth Council

 The National Youth Council (NJR) (introduced in chapter 5) facilitates exchanges about global issues at a domestic level and internationally.
-At a domestic level, the NJR has launched multiple initiatives:
+At domestic level, the NJR has launched multiple initiatives:

 - EU-youth conference: During the Dutch presidency of the European Union (January – June 2016) the Ministry of Health, Welfare and Sports (VWS) and NJR organized the EU-youth conference in Amsterdam.
 More than 100 young people and policy makers discussed European youth policy.

-- The night of the United Nations (VN): Dutch youths can sign up for free for this night, where young people discuss topics like peace, security, human rights and sustainable development.
+- The night of the United Nations (VN): Dutch young people can sign up for free for this night, where young people discuss topics like peace, security, human rights and sustainable development.
 Discourse is stimulated through different working methods, like interviews, debates, movies and lectures.
 The night of the VN is organized by NJR annually.
 The Ministry of Foreign Affairs, as an important partner in the organization, is also present during the event.

 Young Climate Movement

 The Young Climate Movement unites the votes of more than 30 different youth organizations to influence climate and sustainability policies.
 They strive to include everyone, especially youth, in the transition to a sustainable world.
-Among other things, they do this by influencing politicians and policy makers.
+Among other things, they do this by influencing politicians and policymakers.
 The Young Climate Agenda is an initiative of the Young Climate Movement.
 In total, more than 60 parties have contributed to its future vision on climate.
 The agenda is published on the website.
 The movement aims to organize two major events each year.
 In 2017, they hosted the #ClimateCandidate campaign and organized the Young Climate Summit on 21 October 2017.

 Every two years the National Youth Council elects eight new youth representatives.
 These young representatives represent the view of Dutch young people at the United Nations General Assembly, the European Union, UNESCO and the Climate and Sustainability Summit Conferences.
-To prepare for this, the youth representatives travel through the Netherlands to collect the opinions of Dutch youths.
+To prepare for this, the youth representatives travel through The Netherlands to collect the opinions of Dutch youth.
 They present these opinions and views during the international conferences they visit.
 The representatives work in couples, one couple per theme (UN, EU, UNESCO and climate and sustainability).
 Each couple is supported by a team of volunteers to help them.
-In addition, the volunteers also start initiatives and projects about the themes and the representatives, for example to run at schools and universities in the Netherlands.
+In addition, the volunteers also start initiatives and projects about the themes and the representatives, for example to run at schools and universities in The Netherlands.